Stability and statistical inference for semidiscrete optimal transport maps

 \subsection{Assumptions}

-Throughout, we maintain the following assumption on the reference measure $R$. \begin{assumption}[Regularity of $R$] The reference measure $R$ is compactly supported and absolutely continuous with Lebesgue density $\rho$ continuous on a compact and convex set $\cY$ containing the support of $R$.
-The set $\cY$ is either polyhedral or satisfying $\cH^{d-1}(\partial \cY \cap H) = 0$ for every hyperplane $H$ in $\R^d$. \end{assumption}
+Throughout, we maintain the following assumption on the reference measure $R$. \begin{assumption}[Regularity of $R$] The reference measure $R$ has finite second moment and is absolutely continuous with Lebesgue density $\rho$ continuous $\cH^{d-1}$-a.e. on a closed set $\cY$ containing the support of $R$.
+Furthermore, for every affine subspace $H$ of $\R^d$ with dimension $r \in \{ d-1,d-2 \}$ and for some sufficiently small $t_0 > 0$, we have